Einwith/multi-stopwatchers/README.md

-Multi stopwatcheres project on progress.
+Multi stopwatcheres project in progress.